PennyLane: Automatic differentiation of hybrid quantum-classical computations: Hybrid optimization

 \section{Hybrid optimization}

 The goal of optimization in PennyLane is to find the minima of a cost function that quantifies the quality of a solution for a certain task.
 In hybrid quantum-classical optimization, the output of the cost function is a result of both classical and quantum processing, or a \emph{hybrid computation}.
 We call the processing submodules \emph{classical} and \emph{quantum nodes}.
 Both classical and quantum nodes can depend on tunable parameters $\vars$ that we call \emph{variables}, which are adjusted during optimization to minimize the cost.
 The nodes can receive inputs $\inp$ from other nodes or directly from the global input to the hybrid computation, and they produce outputs $f(\inp ; \vars)$.
 The computation can therefore be depicted as a Directed Acyclic Graph (DAG) that graphically represents the steps involved in computing the cost, which is produced by the final node in the DAG.
 By traversing the DAG, information about gradients can be accumulated via the rules of automatic differentiation \cite{maclaurin2016modeling, baydin2017automatic}.
 This is used to compute the gradient of the cost function with respect to all variables in order to minimize the cost with a gradient-descent-type algorithm.
-It is important to note that automatic differentiation only requires a small constant overhead compared to the ``forward'' computation by collecting and reusing intermediate results.
-However, quantum nodes are black boxes to automatic differentiation, which means that accumulation of partial results does not extend to the interior of quantum nodes.